gabrielundan/ddns-updater/README.md

 # ddns-updater

 ## Overview
 This script was created to automatically update an IP on Google Domain DDNS if a change is detected.
+Only works for IPv4.
 The intent is to `cron` `ddns-updater.sh`, which checks if the DNS record of a host matches the current machine's public facing IP address.
 If there is a mismatch, a HTTP GET request is placed onto `https://domains.google.com/nic/update`, updating the DDNS record.
+The script will exit if the current machine's IP address matches the DNS record.

 ## Directions
 ```bash